|Hike Distance||9 miles Round Trip|

 The hike begins on a 1.4 mile stretch of the Lawn Lake trail before the intersection with the Ypsilon Lake Trail.
 This initial segment climbs a series of switchbacks.
 While it may be tempting to cut the switchbacks, they are there for a couple important purposes: to control erosion and to preserve your energy.
 Because this area of the park has been severely damaged by floods, it’s all the more important to stay the trail.
 There are areas of unstable terrain.

 At 1.4 mile, the Ypsilon Lake trail junction will emerge on the left-hand side of the Lawn Lake trail.
 Here, the trail crosses the Roaring River–but the bridge has been washed out by a flood in the Spring of 2013.
-At the time of writing this trail profile (June 2016) the bridge has not been replace.
+At the time of writing this trail profile (June 2016) the bridge has not been replaced.
 However, the river can be crossed at low water.
 It’s easy to underestimate the hydraulic force of a river, so exercise care in crossing.
 If you’re planning to hike to Ypsilon Lake, it’s important to have a back plan, just in case you run into high water levels at the ford.
 Typically, the water levels are low, but both snowmelt and heavy rains can change levels quickly.

 Approximately 0.5 mile after crossing the Roaring River (@ 2 miles), the trail begins a sustained climb along the ridge of a moraine.
 This longest segment of the hike leads through thick timber, then crests at 3.8 miles before descending to Chipmunk Lake @ 4.0 miles.
 The mountain peak reflections in Chipmunk Lake make this worth stopping for a photo.